scy-phy/minicps/docs/swat-tutorial.rst

    make clean-simulation

 ..
-CHANGING INITIAL VALUES {{{3
+CUSTOMIZATION {{{3

+..
+TODO: add literalinclude plc logics
+..
+TODO: explain how to speed-up simulation

 Customization
 --------------

-Open and terminal and ``cd examples/swat-s1/``.
-This folder can be used as a template to implement a Cyber-Physical System simulation.
+Open a terminal and ``cd examples/swat-s1/``.
+The files contained in this folder can be used as a template to implement your Cyber-Physical System simulation.
+For example you can copy it in your home folder and start designing your CPS simulation.

+For the rest of the section we will use our SWaT subprocess simulation example to show how to design, run and configure MiniCPS.
+Let's start describing the various files used for the simulation.

-The ``init.py`` script can be run once to generate the sqlite database containing the state information using two helper class methods.
+The ``init.py`` script can be run once to generate the sqlite database containing the state information.

 The ``topo.py`` script contains the mininet ``SwatTopo(Topo)`` subclass used to set the CPS topology and network parameters (e.g., IP, MAC, netmasks).

 The ``run.py`` script contains the ``SwatS1CPS(MiniCPS)`` class that you can use to customize your simulation.
-By default the user has to manually run the PLC logic and physical process simulation script.
+In this example the user has to manually run the PLC logic scripts and physical process script, for example opening four ``xterm`` from the ``mininwt>`` prompt and launch the scripts.
 You can start every script automatically uncommenting the following lines:

 .. literalinclude:: ../examples/swat-s1/run.py